MileHacker Logo

 • Hua Hin mainly features Central Thai cuisine.

-• Proximity to Southern Thai provinces means some spicier dishes, using more turmeric and strong spices.
+• Proximity to The southern part of Thai provinces means some spicier dishes, using more turmeric and strong spices.

 • A good representation of classic Thai dishes from across the country.